General Application for GST/HST Rebates

 Note

-If you, the insurer, have any rebate applications that relate to your GST/HST return that you are filing on line, the rebate applications should be sent by mail to the Prince Edward Island Tax Centre.
+If you, the insurer, have any rebate applications that relate to your GST/HST return that you are filing online, the rebate applications should be sent by mail to the Prince Edward Island Tax Centre.

-Part C – Rebate claimed
+Part D – Rebate claimed

-Complete Section 1 to calculate the total rebate of GST/HST under reason codes 1A, 1C, 4, 5, 7, 8, 9, 10, 11, 12, 13, 16, 20, 24, 25, and 26.
+Fill out Section 1 to calculate the total rebate of GST/HST under reason codes 1A, 1C, 4, 5, 7, 8, 9, 10, 11, 12, 13, 16, 20, 24, 25 and 26.

-Complete Section 2 to claim the Ontario First Nations point-of-sale relief under reason code 23 only.
+Fill out Section 2 to claim the Ontario First Nations point-of-sale relief under reason code 23 only.

 Section 1 – Rebate calculation